WHAT IS A BUSINESS PROCESS?

 A good business process is one that is clear-cut, well documented and easy to understand.
 The activities of a process need to be crystal clear, as do the roles of the employees and the information they use and create.
 Anything that isn’t clear enough will lead to confusion and waste.

 Processes must be measurable and manageable.
 In other words, we need to be able to monitor, using data, to know whether the process is doing well or struggling.
-Business processes are the building blocks of any great organization.
+Business processes are the building blocks of any great organization and its PLM plan.
 If you want people to work the “right” way, you need to define it in a business process.
 Well-managed business processes are a powerful corporate strategic asset.